 Kim Jong Un praises nuclear programme, promotes sister to centre of power

-North Korean leader Kim Jong Un said his nuclear weapons are a "powerful deterrent" which guarantee North Korea's sovereignty, state media reported on Sunday, hours after U.S. President Donald Trump said "only one thing will work" in dealing with the isolated country.

-SEOUL: North Korean leader Kim Jong Un said his nuclear weapons are a "powerful deterrent" which guarantee North Korea's sovereignty, state media reported on Sunday, hours after U.S. President Donald Trump said "only one thing will work" in dealing with the isolated country.
+SEOUL: North Korean leader Kim Jong Un said his nuclear weapons are a "powerful deterrent" which guarantee North Korea's sovereignty, state media reported on Sunday (Oct 8), hours after US President Donald Trump said "only one thing will work" in dealing with the isolated country.

 Trump did not make clear to what he was referring, but his comments seemed to be a further suggestion that military action was on his mind.